 Yes, Nightingale said that to be a “good nurse,” one had to be a “good woman,” a statement that would need to be re-worded to “person” to apply nowadays.
 One must realise that many British “nurses” in Nightingale’s time were disreputable women, notorious for drinking on the job, taking opiates and demanding bribes for services.
 They were badly paid and their working and living conditions were appalling.

-It is hard to imagine how any hospital would accept trained nurses from Nightingale’s (or any other) school, if they could not count on them being sobre on the job and honest.
+It is hard to imagine how any hospital would accept trained nurses from Nightingale’s (or any other) school, if they could not count on them being sober on the job and honest.
 Nightingale wanted nurses to have decent pay, living and working conditions, and had to be able to supply reputable nurses to get them.

 Nightingale’s MP grandfather for decades worked with William Wilberforce on the abolition of the slave trade and slavery.
 She grew up with values of racial equality.
 Her Sanitary Statistics of Native Colonial Schools and Hospitals gives a clear statement of that belief.
 She was appalled by the high death rates of indigenous school children, “double that of English children”.
 2 3 They should not be higher, and that they were indicated bad living conditions.
 She argued: “By far the greater part of the mortality is the direct result of mitigable or preventable disease.”
 2